ExpediaGroup/apiary-data-lake/README.md

 ![Datalake  architecture](docs/apiary_datalake_3d.jpg)

 ## Key Features
-  * Highly Available(HA) metastore service - packaged as docker container and running on ECS Fargate Cluster.
+  * Highly Available(HA) metastore service - packaged as Docker container and running on an ECS Fargate Cluster.
-  * PrivateLinks - Network load balancers and VPC endpoints to enable federated access to readonly and readwrite metastores.
+  * PrivateLinks - Network load balancers and VPC endpoints to enable federated access to read-only and read/write metastores.
-  * Managed schemas - integrated way of managing hive schemas, S3 buckets and bucket policies.
+  * Managed schemas - integrated way of managing Hive schemas, S3 buckets and bucket policies.
-  * SNS Listener - A hive metastore event listener to publish all metadata updates to a SNS topic, check [ApiarySNSListener](https://github.com/ExpediaInc/apiary-extensions/tree/master/apiary-metastore-listener) for more details.
+  * SNS Listener - A Hive metastore event listener to publish all metadata updates to a SNS topic, see [ApiarySNSListener](https://github.com/ExpediaInc/apiary-extensions/tree/master/apiary-metastore-listener) for more details.
-  * Gluesync  - A metastore event listener to replay hive metadata events in glue catalog.
+  * Gluesync  - A metastore event listener to replay Hive metadata events in a Glue catalog.
-  * Metastore authorization - A metastore pre event listener to handle authorization using ranger.
+  * Metastore authorization - A metastore pre-event listener to handle authorization using Ranger.

 ## Usage

-   example module invocation
+Example module invocation:
 ```
 module "apiary" {
   source        = "git::https://github.com/ExpediaInc/apiary-metastore.git?ref=v1.0.0"